Key Quote

 Technique 1 — EXCLAMATORY IMPERATIVES / FRAGMENTED SYNTAX

-The exclamatory (expressing strong emotion) imperatives (commands) — 'Out...
+The exclamatoryexclamatory — Expressing strong emotion, often with an exclamation mark imperativesimperatives — commands — 'Out...
 Out' — reveal Lady Macbeth's desperate attempt to command away her guilt, as she once commanded Macbeth.
-But the fragmented syntax (broken sentence structure) contrasts sharply with her earlier eloquent manipulation, showing that guilt has shattered her linguistic control.
+But the fragmented syntaxfragmented syntax — Broken, incomplete sentence structures reflecting mental disturbance contrasts sharply with her earlier eloquent manipulation, showing that guilt has shattered her linguistic control.
 The woman who wielded language as a weapon is now destroyed by its failure.

-The word 'damned' carries both a physical curse ('cursed spot') and a theological (relating to religious belief) meaning — Lady Macbeth unconsciously acknowledges her own damnation.
-Shakespeare uses this double entendre (a word with two meanings) to collapse the physical and spiritual dimensions of her guilt.
+The word 'damned' carries both a physical curse ('cursed spot') and a theologicaltheological — relating to religious belief meaning — Lady Macbeth unconsciously acknowledges her own damnation.
+Shakespeare uses this double entendredouble entendre — A word or phrase with two meanings, one often hidden or darker to collapse the physical and spiritual dimensions of her guilt.

 Key Words